Fast End-to-End Trainable Guided Filter: Guided Filtering Layer

-The low-resolution output $O_l$ is usually generated by a transformation function $f(x)$, which could be modeled with CNNs and learned with strong supervision signals.
-However, when we apply the guided filter as post-processing operation directly, the obtained results are not always pleasing, especially for tasks that are not scale-invariant.
-We attribute this to the lack of jointly training and direct supervision from high-resolution targets.
+The original guided filter can only be employed as a post-processing operation, which is not differentiable and cannot be end-to-end trained with FCNs.
+To enhance the ability of FCNs for joint upsampling, we propose a novel building block by reformulating guided filter into a fully differentiable layer.
+Such a layer, named guided filtering layer, can be jointly trained with FCNs from scratch, and directly supervised by high-resolution targets.

-To take the benefits of end-to-end learning, we formulate guided filter as a fully differentiable layer, which could be trained with $f(x)$ jointly from scratch.
-The computation graph of guided filtering layer is shown in Figure~\ref{fig:guided_filter}. $A_l$ and $b_l$ are computed with mean filter $f_{\mu}$ and local linear model given $I_l$ and $O_l$. $A_h$ and $b_h$ are then generated by applying bilinear upsampling operator $f_\uparrow$. $O_h$ is finally generated with a linear layer taking $A_h$, $b_h$ and $I_h$ as inputs. $r$ is the radius of $f_{\mu}$ and $\epsilon$ is the regularization term, which we set to $1$ and $1e\text{-}8$ by default.
+The computation graph of guided filtering layer is shown in Figure~\ref{fig:guided_filter}. $A_l$ and $b_l$ are obtained by employing mean filter $f_{\mu}$ and local linear model to $I_l$ and $O_l$, where $f_{\mu}$ is implemented as a box filter to reduce the computation complexity. $A_h$ and $b_h$ are then generated by bilinear upsampling $f_\uparrow$. $O_h$ is finally produced by a linear layer taking $A_h$, $b_h$ and $I_h$ as inputs. $r$ is the radius of $f_{\mu}$ and $\epsilon$ is the regularization term, which are set to be $1$ and $1e\text{-}8$ by default.

-The equations for propagating the gradients through guided filtering layer are shown in Algorithm~\ref{algo:backward}, while the corresponding forward algorithm is presented in the supplementary material.
-By modeling each operator into a differentiable function, the gradient of $O_h$ could back-propagate to $O_l$, $I_l$ as well as $I_h$ through the computation graph, which facilitates training $f(x)$ with direct guidance from the high-resolution targets.
-With the direct supervision signal, $f(x)$ learns to generate more suitable $O_l$ for guided filtering layer to restore.
+The equations for propagating the gradients through guided filtering layer are shown in Algorithm~\ref{algo:backward}.
+By formulating each operator into a differentiable function, the gradient of $O_h$ back-propagates to $O_l$, $I_l$, and $I_h$ through the computation graph, which enables both the joint training of FCNs and guided filtering layer with direct guidance from the high-resolution targets.
+As a result, FCNs can learn to generate a more suitable $O_l$ for guided filtering layer to restore $O_h$.